rust-lang/rust/doc/adding_lints.md

 test.
 That allows you to check if the output is turning into what you want.

-Once you are satisfied with the output, you need to run `tests/ui/update-all-references.sh` to update the `stderr` file for your lint.
+Once you are satisfied with the output, you need to run `tests/ui/update-all-references.sh` to update the `.stderr` file for your lint.
 Running `TESTNAME=ui/foo_functions cargo uitest` should pass then.
-When you commit your lint, be sure to commit the `*.stderr` files, too.
+When you commit your lint, be sure to commit the `.stderr` files, too.

 ### Rustfix tests